 During your initial consultation, our physicians can help you plan the number of eggs you will likely need for treatment now and in the future.
 Prior to purchasing the donor eggs, you will need to coordinate the shipping and storage with our laboratory to ensure timely shipping and receiving.
 One often overlooked cost associated with donor eggs is shipping costs.
 The cost of shipping can quickly add up.
 So, in some cases it is best to purchase more than one lot of eggs at a single time.
 We provide short term (5 years) cryopreservation storage in our state-of-the-art IVF laboratory for a yearly fee.
 If long term storage (indefinite) is needed, we can refer you to one of our partners.

 We recognize this process can feel confusing and, at times, overwhelming.
 That’s one reason Eos Conception was created to guide Intended Parents through the donor egg process.
-To learn more about Eos Conception and the process of getting started with donor eggs as part of your fertility treatment plan, click here.

 Some patients prefer to choose known egg donors.
 Whether it is a family member or friend, our clinic requires a legal donor contract to be created and signed by all parties involved.
 This legal document should outline the specifics of the situation and what is expected of each party.
 We can provide you the names of lawyers who specialize in reproductive law who can help you draft and execute a donor egg contract.